 Thereza Dinorah Lituma

-Chicago native, Thereza Lituma, will be pursuing a Masters degree in Vocal Performance and Literature at the University of Illinois at Urbana-Champaign with research focuses in Quechua and Andean operatic/art song repertoire.
+Chicago native, Thereza Lituma, is currently pursuing a Masters degree in Vocal Performance and Literature at the University of Illinois at Urbana-Champaign with research focuses in Quechua and Andean operatic/art song repertoire.
 She studies voice under the tutelage of Professor Sylvia Stone.
-This season, Ms. Lituma joins The Lynx Project as a 2020-21 Resident Artist.
-The Lynx Project is Chicago based organization dedicated to amplifying neurologically diverse voices through newly commissioned works, inclusive concerts, and educational programing.
+This season, Ms. Lituma joins The Lynx Project's 2020-21 Artist Roster, The Lynx Project is Chicago based organization dedicated to amplifying neurologically diverse voices through newly commissioned works, inclusive concerts, and educational programing.

 This past summer, Ms. Lituma performed as a Young Artist with the Ad Astra Music Festival as a part of their alternative virtual summer festival.
 She also recently won third place at the 2020 Classical Singer Music Vocal Competition, where she adjudicated by some of the biggest names in the industry including Denyce Graves, Frederica von Stade, Nathan Gunn, and Robert Ainsley.
 At the final awards ceremony, she was praised by Frederica von Stade for singing with "beautiful colors and a clear lovely sound."